Discover more from Womaning in India

-Kriti and her husband were based in London.
+Kriti and her husband are based in London.
 Living in another country where house help is not affordable, both of them would contribute to household chores.
 However, the dynamic suddenly changed the first time his parents visited them.

 "One day, I was doing some office work from home, when I ran out of drinking water in my glass.
 I asked my husband to please get me a refill - something we do for each other all the time.
 My mother-in-law was horrified to see her son fetch a glass of water for his wife.
 She kept an eye on my glass and the next time it was empty, she raced to the kitchen to get it so I don't ask him to."

 This set a pattern that has repeated every time Kriti's in-laws have been in the house over the years.